csu/export-saved-reddit/README.md

                             pass in client secret as argument
       -v, --verbose         increase output verbosity
-      -up, --upvoted        get upvoted posts instead of saved posts
+      -up, --upvoted        get upvoted posts instead of saved posts -all, --all           get upvoted, saved, comments and submissions

 ## Updating